GaloisInc/cardano-network-service-assurance/TODO/2023-08-11-cardano-node-service-assurance-review.md

 type BlockState = Map Hash BlockData
 ```

-This assumes that there are no `Hash` collications on the chain.
+This assumes that there are no `Hash` collisions on the chain.
 I'd expect
 that eventually there will be?
 If if we use `Point` instead (basically a tuple
 of `SlotNo` and `Hash`), we wouldn't have that problem.